-In the short term, these issues need to be addressed with currently operating nuclear power plants of second or third generation (GenII/III), which are at 80% worldwide light water reactors (LWR), water-cooled and water-moderated, as well as the Gen III+ new builds, which are also LWRs.
-The most common LWR reactor design is the pressurised water reactor (PWR, about 80% of the LWRs), followed by the boiling water reactor (BWR, 20%).
-Heavy-water cooled and moderated reactors (e.g., CANDU, CANadian Deuterium Uranium) are the only other design that represents a non-negligible fraction of the global share of operating NPPs (about 11% of the total).
-The remaining ones are graphite moderated, either gas-cooled or water-cooled reactors.
-All of these types exist (or existed at some point in time) in Europe (EU and associated countries).
+In the short term, these issues need to be addressed with currently operating nuclear power plants of second or third generation (GenII/III), 80% of which worldwide are light water-cooled (and moderated) reactors (LWR).
+Gen III+ new builds are also LWRs.
+About 80% of the LWRs are pressurised water reactors (PWR), the remainder being boiling water reactors (BWR).
+About 11% of the total are heavy-water cooled (and moderated) reactors, e.g., CANDU (CANadian Deuterium Uranium).
+The resto are graphite moderated, either gas-cooled or water-cooled reactors.
+All of these types exist (or existed at some point in time) in the EU and associated countries.

 There are still ample margins, through research and development, to increase substantially the safety, performance, economy and sustainability of nuclear reactors of established technology, as well as to further reduce their already low impact on the environment.
-Continuous improvements of operational practices and nuclear safety of current reactors, in the context of an increased flexibility of the network, are routinely pursued by the European nuclear industry and are already the object of extensive research in Europe and elsewhere [16,17,18,19].
+Continuous improvements of operational practices and nuclear safety of current reactors, in the context of an increased flexibility of the network are routinely pursued by the European nuclear industry, e.g., by optimisation of maintenance strategy, and are already the object of extensive research in Europe and elsewhere [19,20,21,22].

-Deep geological disposal of highly radioactive waste is on the other hand recognised as a safe and secure long-term solution by most nuclear countries [20,21], even though some wish to postpone its implementation and evaluate other options [21].
+Deep geological disposal of highly radioactive waste is on the other hand recognised as a safe and secure long-term solution by most nuclear countries [23,24], even though some wish to postpone its implementation and evaluate other options [24].

-Finally, small and medium-size modular reactors (SMRs) that use light water as coolant and moderator are at reach of known technology and may be a relatively short-term answer to the high capital costs and long construction times that currently hamper new nuclear builds, especially in Europe, while offering better flexibility and adaptability to different uses, in co-habitation and collaboration with intermittent renewables [22,23].
+Finally, light water SMRs are based on known technology and can thus be a relatively fast answer to the high capital costs and long construction times that currently hamper new nuclear builds, especially in Europe, while offering better flexibility and adaptability to different uses, in co-habitation and collaboration with intermittent renewables [25,26].

-In the longer term, the above nuclear energy issues can be dealt with, and the overall sustainability greatly increased through the commissioning and deployment of fourth generation (GenIV) fast neutron reactors, liquid metal or molten salt cooled, along with the facilities that are needed to close the nuclear fuel cycle [24].
-By pushing the burnup to high values, i.e., letting the fuel remain for longer in the reactor, fast reactors can produce more Pu from the U by neutron capture than fissile nuclei consumed by fission [25].
-Fast neutron systems thus enable circular economy: through recycling, they significantly improve the utilization of natural resources, strongly reducing the need of mining and ensuring fuel availability and self-sufficiency for centuries and perhaps millennia.
+In the longer term, the above nuclear energy issues can be dealt with, and the overall sustainability greatly increased, through the commissioning and deployment of fourth generation (GenIV) liquid metal or molten salt-cooled fast neutron reactors, along with the facilities that are needed to close the nuclear fuel cycle [27].
+By pushing the burnup to high values, i.e., keeping the fuel remain longer in the reactor, fast reactors can produce more 239Pu from the 238U by neutron capture than fissile nuclei consumed by fission [28].
+Fast neutron systems thus enable circular economy: through recycling, they significantly improve the use of natural resources, strongly reducing mining and ensuring fuel availability and self-sufficiency for centuries and perhaps millennia.

 Fast reactors must use non-aqueous coolants, because moderation (neutron slowdown) is not sought for.
 This obliges to operation at temperatures well above those of current LWR (about 300°C), because liquid metals or molten salts need to remain fluid and must thus be kept above their melting point.
-GenIV liquid-metal cooled reactor demonstrators are therefore expected to operate between ~400-550°C, with off-normal excursions up to 600°C [26].
-The target for commercial plants is even higher, with outlet temperatures in the 600-700°C range, or even beyond [26,27,28], in order to maximise the energy efficiency.
-Molten-salt cooled systems need to shift the inlet temperature above 500°C to keep the coolant fluid and also target 700°C or higher outlet temperatures in commercial plants.
-These high operating temperatures together with the higher neutron dose, enable much better use of the available resources in terms of energy harvesting.
-Figure 2 illustrates the operating regimes in terms of temperature and irradiation damage envisaged for GenIV prototypes / demonstrators in Europe, including possible commercial plant target conditions, compared to current generation LWRs.
+Depending on their technology and on whether we consider prototypes or commercial reactors, the operating temperature of GenIV fast reactors will vary between 400 and 700°C [29,30,31], the higher value being meant to maximise energy efficiency.
+These high operating temperatures, together with the higher neutron dose, enable much better use of the available resources in terms of energy harvesting.
+Figure 2 illustrates the operating regimes in terms of temperature and irradiation damage envisaged for GenIV prototypes/demonstrators in Europe, including possible commercial plant target conditions, compared to current generation LWRs.